Hugo-Chinn/Hugo-Chinn.github.io/_pages/about.md

 # Education Experience

-* **Bachelor of Science**  School of Data Science, University of Science and Technology of China, Hefei, Anhui Province, China From 2020.9 to Now.
+* **Bachelor of Science**  School of Artificial Intelligence and Data Science, University of Science and Technology of China, Hefei, Anhui Province, China From 2020.9 to 2024.6.
+* **Master of Engineering**  School of Artificial Intelligence and Data Science, University of Science and Technology of China, Hefei, Anhui Province, China From 2024.9 to now.

 # Skills